AmbiqAI/neuralSPOT/docs/index.md

 ## Automatic Model Characterization and Packaging

-NeuralSPOT includes tools to automatically analyze, build, characterize, and package TFLite models.
+neuralSPOT includes tools to automatically analyze, build, characterize, and package TFLite models.
 Autodeploy makes use of RPC, so it needs both USB ports to be connected (one for Jlink and one for RPC).

 Two caveats: